aramk/crayon-syntax-highlighter/readme.txt

 * Line marking (for important lines)
 * <a href="http://aramk.com/blog/2012/09/02/line-ranges-in-crayon‎" target="_blank">Line ranges (showing only parts of the code)</a>
 * Starting line number (default is 1)
-* Local directory to search for local files
 * File extension detection
 * Live Preview in settings
 * Dimensions, margins, alignment, font-size, line-height, float